joelhelbling/stepladder/README.md

 _And still wait,_ you'll also be wanting to say, _isn't it possible that a side worker could mutate the value as it's passed through?_  And again, yes.
-It would be very difficult (in the Ruby language, where so many things are passed by reference) to perfectly prevent a side worker from mutating the value.
-But don't.
+It would be very difficult\* in the Ruby language (where so many things are passed by reference) to perfectly prevent a side worker from mutating the value.
+But please don't.

 The side effect worker's purpose is to provide _intentionality_ and clarity.
 When you're creating a side effect, let it be very clear.